Ikramabdillah/final_project/README.md

 ## License
 > For open source project

+## Documentation
+- This video can provide more explanation on how the app works:
+  > Link here

 ## Acknolegments
 - Kementerian Pendidikan, Kebudayaan, Riset dan Teknologi
 - Direktorat Jendral Guru dan Tenaga Kependidikan